simassimonas/Movies-Website/README.md

 - Then refresh the `Tables` section, right-click on the created table and import the _data/movie_data.csv_ file
 - You can create the `users` table using the query in _data/users_table_creation_sql.txt_ file
 - You can create the `comments` table using the query in _data/comment_table_creation_sql.txt_ file

+# How to start the Express.js API in order for it to work correctly

+- Install Node.js
+- Run `npm install`
+- Go to the main directory and run `nodemon index.js`